About this event

 I work in the administration with tasks like adapting the syllabus to the teaching and assessment so it is very valuable to understand how TBL works in real life to be able to transform it to a legal language.

 Being on the learner side, exploring how learners would utilize the platform were the most valuable aspect of the workshop.

 Shikara PobleteUniversity of Santo Tomas, Faculty - Civil Engineering

-Learning from the students' perspective is the most valuable aspect of these TBL-styled workshop.
+Learning from the students' perspective is the most valuable aspect of these TBL-styled workshops.

 Holly TurulaWestern Michigan University, Assistant Professor, Biomedical Science

 This was valuable to me as a refresher since I have not tried to run an online TBL since spring 2020.
 It was also valuable to network with people from other institutions and hear how they are using TBL in their curriculum.